 North Dakota v.
-EPA
+EPA (Power Plants)

-A group of 18 states and 2 cities intervened in a lawsuit to defend EPA’s new source performance standards (NSPS) for carbon dioxide (COS) emissions from fossil fuel-fired power plants.
+A group of 18 states and 2 cities intervened in a lawsuit to defend EPA’s new source performance standards (NSPS) for carbon dioxide (CO2) emissions from fossil fuel-fired power plants.
 The NSPS establishes an emission standard for new coal-fired power plants which reflects EPA’s determination that these plants can use carbon capture and storage (CCS) to capture a fraction of the CO2 emissions.
 State and industry petitioners challenged the NSPS, their primary contention being that CCS is not an adequately demonstrated technology and the emission standards for coal-fired power plants are therefore unlawful.

 The state defendant-intervenors filed a brief explaining why CCS is adequately demonstrated and the NSPS is both lawful and necessary.
 Oral arguments at the D.C.
 Circuit are scheduled for April 2017.